Violence in Children: Nature or Nurture *Quick Rewrite*

 Clique and Micro Cliques

-At any age the need to fit in within the group dynamic will include a person who will take a leadership role that whether by design or over time will define the group.
-The motivating factor is dependant on the age, education, location, and outside society views (class, race, sex, and age).
+At any age, the need to fit in within the group dynamic will include a person who will take a leadership role that whether by design or overtime, will define the group.
+The motivating factor is dependant on age, education, location, and outside society views (class, race, sex, and age).
 The last one being (in some cases) the most important.
-Children tend to conform or rebel to how society sees them as well as the opportunities presented to them.
+Children tend to conform or rebel against how society sees them as well as the opportunities presented to them.
 It can be said that any clique is defined by society for better or worse.
 The Merriam-Webster dictionary defines a clique as “A small group of people who spend time together and who are not friendly to other people.”
 Society’s definition can be a factor in the motivation of the clique leader and thus by the clique as a whole.
 The book “Lord of the Flies” is an excellent example of this concept of cliques with the leaders of both cliques defining the group’s philosophy.
-Jack’s group built around hunting (strength and aggression) and Ralph’s group built around fire (structure and security).
+Jack’s group built around hunting (strength and aggression) and Ralph’s group built around a fire (structure and security).

 Is your child and alpha or a beta (Shepard or Sheep)

 - The Idiocracy Prophecy

 How Mike Judge’s Movie “Idiocracy” may foretell the future.

 Is addiction a shortfall in character or a disease?
 Is it possible to have an addictive mentality where a person is addicted to everything they do?